irrrwin/bruTLD/README.md

 # bruTLD
-Handy tool bruteforcing TLDs of agiven length for a given domain/brand.
+Handy tool for bruteforcing TLDs of a given length for a given domain/brand.

 Used as a part of the usual recon.